dbadb/dbStompbox/README.md

 to deliver hands-free control over a DAW for guitar players.

 We house the Teensy and phone-socket connection points in a free-standing cigar-box.
-The sturdy wooden construction of these boxes make it easy to mount hardware connection points.
+The sturdy wooden construction of these boxes makes it easy to mount hardware connection points.

 As a separate "device", we house the 6 footswitches.
-Each switch is connected to the  USB box through its own phone jack and this allows us to support off-the shelf MIDI sustain pedals in addition to our custom footboard.
+Each switch is connected to the USB-MIDI box through its own phone jack and this allows us to support off-the shelf MIDI sustain pedals in addition to our custom footboard.